DHTMLX/docs-todolist/docs/api/rest_api/routes/Get_routes/Get_tags.md

 ---
-sidebar_label: Get /tags
+sidebar_label: GET /tags
-title: Get /tags
+title: GET /tags
-description: You can learn about the Get /tags route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the GET /tags route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Get /tags
+# GET /tags

 ### Description